We discuss whether to repair or buy a new air conditioner for your home or office. You may be surprised!

 To maintain performance and keep energy costs as low as possible, we recommend cleaning the filter every two months, even more frequently in areas prone to dirt and dust.

 - Location of Unit

-As strange as it sound where you locate your air-conditioning unit can have an effect on how it works.
-If your unit gets exposed to the sun on a regular basis this can have an effect on the efficiency of the system for the long-term.
+As strange as it sounds where you locate your air-conditioning unit can have an effect on how it works.
+If your unit gets exposed to the sun on a regular basis this can have an effect on the efficiency of the system for the long term.